MicrosoftDocs/architecture-center/docs/ai-ml/architecture/automate-document-classification-durable-functions-content.md

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

-This solution can expose performance bottlenecks when you processes high volumes of data.
+This solution can expose performance bottlenecks when you process high volumes of data.
 To ensure proper performance efficiency for your solution, make sure that you understand and plan for [Azure Functions scaling options](/azure/azure-functions/functions-scale#scale), [Azure AI services autoscaling](/azure/ai-services/autoscale), and [Azure Cosmos DB partitioning](/azure/cosmos-db/partitioning-overview).

 ## Contributors